Skip to main content

 Federal guidance does not permit students to be paid for hours not worked.
 It is up to you to schedule your hours with your supervisor so that you realize the full potential of your earnings ability.
 You can use the work-study calculator to determine how many hours you can work per week during the academic year based on your wage rate and FWS allotment.

-Are taxes taken out on my paycheck?
+Are taxes taken out of my paycheck?

 Where can I get my W-2?